Magnum T. A.: Professional wrestling career

-Early career (1978–1984)
+Early career (1981–1984)

-Allen started wrestling in 1978 and joined the National Wrestling Alliance (NWA), where he began competing for the Championship Wrestling from Florida and the Pacific Northwest Wrestling (PNW) territories.
+Allen started wrestling in 1981 and joined the National Wrestling Alliance (NWA), where he began competing for the Championship Wrestling from Florida and the Pacific Northwest Wrestling (PNW) territories.
 While in the CWF, Allen won the Global Tag Team Championship on five occasions before then moving to Mid-South Wrestling.
 Upon debuting in Mid-South, Allen renamed himself "Magnum T. A." and adopted a character known as the "American Heart Throb", based on Allen's slight resemblance to actor Tom Selleck, who at the time was starring in the popular television series Magnum, P.I..
 Allen adopted the ring name after André the Giant suggested that he combine the Magnum name with the initials of his real name.
 After competing in Mid-South, he won the North American Heavyweight Championship, his first major title, after defeating Mr. Wrestling II on May 13, 1984.
-Magnum would hold the title for five months before he lost it to the "Cat" Ernie Ladd on October 16.
+Magnum would hold the title for five months before he lost it to the " Big Cat" Ernie Ladd on October 27.
 On November 22, Magnum lost to Ladd via disqualification in a title rematch.

 Jim Crockett Promotions (1984–1986)

 In 1984, the National Wrestling Alliance's Jim Crockett Promotions signed Allen.
 After debuting, Magnum began feuding with Wahoo McDaniel and defeated him for the United States Heavyweight Championship on March 23, 1985.
 At The Great American Bash, he successfully defended the title by defeating Kamala.
 He then began feuding with the Four Horsemen before feuding solely with Horsemen member Tully Blanchard and his valet Baby Doll, losing the title to him on July 21.
 On September 28, Magnum lost to the Horsemen's leader Ric Flair in a nearly 30-minute title match for Flair's World Heavyweight Championship.
-Magnum would regain the U.S. title in the famous "I Quit" match at Starrcade on November 28.
+Magnum regained the U.S. title from Blanchard in the famous "I Quit" match at Starrcade on November 28, 1985.

 In April 1986, Magnum began feuding with Ivan Koloff, who had started proclaiming that his nephew, Nikita, would become the United States Heavyweight Champion.
-Jim Crockett, Jr. set up a contract signing for Magnum to defend his title against Nikita in May.
+Jim Crockett Jr. set up a contract signing for Magnum to defend his title against Nikita in May.
 At the signing, Magnum brought his mother, Marion, while Nikita brought Ivan.
 However, Nikita insulted Magnum's mother during the signing, instigating a fight.
 Then-president of the NWA, Bob Geigel, issued a public reprimand against Magnum for "conduct unbecoming a champion."
 Magnum replied, "Reprimand this!" while punching Geigel.
 As a result, Magnum was stripped of his title and it was put up in a best of seven series between Magnum and Nikita.
 After losing the first three matches in a row to Nikita, Magnum began a comeback, winning the next three matches to keep the series going.
 In the tie-breaking match on August 17, 1986, in Charlotte, North Carolina, Nikita defeated Magnum to win the title with help from Ivan and Krusher Khruschev.